Debtor’s petition: Voluntary bankruptcy

 Once the debtor is bankrupt, the trustee might ask the debtor to come in for an interview.
-However, Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. bankrupts with no assets are not usually required to attend a trustee’s office for an interview.
+However, consumer bankrupts with no assets are not usually required to attend a trustee’s office for an interview.
 The trustee might also sometimes ask for copies of contracts and documents relating to the debts, and might require the bankrupt to hand over their passport.
 Again this is unlikely to happen to a consumer bankrupt with no assets.

 Declaration of intention to present a debtor’s petition

 A debtor may present to the Official Receiver (AFSA) a declaration of an intention to present a debtor’s petition (Part IV Division 2A Bankruptcy Act).
-This stops a The person or organisation to whom a debtor owes a debt. from taking enforcement action in relation to a Money that is owed by one person or business to another., which would be provable in bankruptcy, for the ‘stay period’, which is usually the ‘Failure to do something that is legally required.
-For example, a person who fails to make a payment on their car is in default on the loan; if they continue to be in default the creditor may issue a default summons to take the debtor to court. period’ of 21 days (s 5).
+This stops a creditor from taking enforcement action in relation to a debt, which would be provable in bankruptcy, for the ‘stay period’, which is usually the ‘default period’ of 21 days (s 5).
 The idea is to allow a debtor and their creditors time to make an arrangement to pay the debts and to avoid the need for bankruptcy.

 - a creditor’s petition being filed; or